Blog

 Low hemoglobin levels make you very tired and listless as the cells in your body aren’t getting enough oxygen.
 It can also cause pale or yellowish skin, shortness of breath, and irregular heartbeat.

-Higher-than-normal hemoglobin levels will result in headaches, blurred vision, dizziness, red skin on the face hands, and feet, confusion, and discomfort in your tummy.
+Higher-than-normal hemoglobin levels can cause headaches, blurred vision, dizziness, red skin on the face, hands, and feet, confusion, and discomfort in your tummy.

 Hemoglobin is measured as part of a routine blood test known as a Complete Blood Count (CBC).

-To carry out a CBC, a blood sample is taken typically from the veins of your arms.
-Alternatively, a member of your health care team can prick the skin on your fingertips and takes a sample of blood.
+To carry out a CBC, a blood sample is typically taken from the veins of your arms.
+Alternatively, a member of your health care team can prick your fingertips and take a blood sample.
 For infants, the sample may be obtained by pricking the heels.

 The sample is then sent to the laboratory for analysis.
 You can resume normal activities right after the procedure.

-Avoid food that interferes with iron absorption such as tea and coffee, milk and some dairy products, and foods that contain tannins, such as corn, grapes, and sorghum.
-Other foods to avoid are those that contain oxalic acids, such as parsley, peanuts, and chocolate, and foods that contain phytates or phytic acids, such as whole-grain wheat products and brown rice.
+Avoid foods that interfere with iron absorption, such as tea and coffee, milk and some dairy products, and those that contain tannins, such as corn, grapes, and sorghum.
+Other foods to avoid are those that contain oxalic acids, such as parsley, peanuts, and chocolate, and foods with phytates or phytic acids, such as whole-grain wheat products and brown rice.

 Some high-intensity and endurance types of exercise may cause anemia by increasing iron losses by as much as 70%.
 This can be due to heavy sweating or blood loss in the urine and from the digestive tract.